openmcp-project/docs/docs/about/design/service-provider.md

 A) The available service offerings are made visible by installing the `ServiceProviderAPI` on the `OnboardingCluster` (see [deployment model](#deployment-model)).
 This ensures that any platform tenant is aware of all available `ServiceProviderAPIs`.
 In other words, the platform does not hide its end-user-facing feature set, even if a user belongs to a tenant that cannot successfully consume a specific `ServiceProviderAPI`.

-B) Valid input values are communicated through `ServiceProviderConfig` objects created on the `OnboardingCluster`.
-A user from a tenant without an associated `ServiceProviderConfig` can technically still request a `DomainService` through a `ServiceProviderAPI`, but any attempt to deploy the `DomainService` will be denied by the `ServiceProvider`.
-It is important to note that `ServiceProviderConfigs` are owned and managed by the platform operator.
+B) Valid input values are communicated through a yet-to-be-defined 'Marketplace'-like API provided by a `PlatformService`.
+Note: This is still work in progress and outside the scope of this document.

 ### Deployment Model